alexchenuw/devopslabs/Lab-21/README.md

 10.1xx.0.7    k8snode2-chenalex
 ```

-> ### 10. now on the master node:
+> ### Now on the master node:
+10. Initial the cluster setup by running

 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-11. copy the last log showing something like "kubeadm join 10.168.0.4..." to the end of the message
+11. copy the last log showing something like "kubeadm join 10.168.0.4..." to the end of the message, we will use this message later

-12. create the k8s cluster directory
+12. create the k8s kubectl directory
 ```
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config